 Anecdotal evidence of this is now widespread, with captains noting the larger view from the deck, the comfortable speeds possible through heavy seas, the reduced vessel movements during poor conditions and how ships are able to remain floating on top of the water rather than punching through large waves.

 Although we time our expeditions for the best polar sea conditions (summer), we do sometimes experience adverse weather – it's just the part of the world!
-Of course, with the X-BOW® on the Greg Mortimer, we hope to provide a more comfortable environment for our passengers.
+Of course, with the X-BOW® on the Greg Mortimer, we provide a more comfortable environment for our passengers.

 Over a number of years, the hard-working team at Aurora Expeditions have been planning the launch of the Greg Mortimer.
 Paying tribute to our founder who brought his passion for exploration to the world, the new custom-built ship honours Greg's extensive years of experience.

-From 2019, the Greg Mortimer will hit the open waters of Antarctica and the European Arctic.
 Of course, it's not just the X-BOW® that makes this ship stand out from the rest of our fleet.
 Here are some other features to look out for:

 - Observation decks that offer a range of views out to the spectacular panoramic scenery